dokkev/obsidian-valut/NVIDIA Isaac Gym/Issac Gym Overview.md

 ## Memory Management

 Let's assume simulation environments with robotic manipulators with target objects for robot manipulation learning.
 In every time step, Issac Gym saves each environment's state such as the robot state (joints, end-effector, actions) and the object state as tensors which become a flat serialized vector.
-GPU reads the serialized vector
+GPU can read the serialized vector